shopware/docs/concepts/extensions/apps-concept.md

 Notice that this is optional if Shopware and your app don't need to communicate, e.g., because your app provides a [Theme](apps-concept.md).
 {% endhint %}

-## Modify the appearance of the storefront
+## Modify the appearance of the Storefront

-Your app can modify the storefront's appearance by shipping your storefront assets \(template files, javascript sources, SCSS sources, snippet files\) alongside your manifest file.
-You don't need to serve those assets from your external server, as Shopware will build the storefront a new one on the installation of your app and will consider your modifications in that process.
-Find out more about modifying the appearance of the storefront in the [App Storefront guide](../../guides/plugins/apps/storefront/README.md)
+Your app can modify the Storefront's appearance by shipping your Storefront assets \(template files, javascript sources, SCSS sources, snippet files\) alongside your manifest file.
+You don't need to serve those assets from your external server, as Shopware will build the Storefront a new one on the installation of your app and will consider your modifications in that process.
+Find out more about modifying the appearance of the Storefront in the [App Storefront guide](../../guides/plugins/apps/storefront/README.md)

 ## Integrate payment providers